rishikonapure/Advertisement-Recommendation/Data/README.md

 [Download the data from here.](https://www.kaggle.com/rishikeshkonapure/sports-image-dataset)

 ## Advertisement data
+ In order to achieve this various advertisements in the video format are collected and metadata of these are extracted and stored in a database.
 The advertisement video data consists of information regarding video URL, video id, title, description etc.